 Please read the offer descriptions carefully on the pages that follow and consider your school's needs and areas of interest.
 For theatre productions, please identify your first and second choice of offer.
-If you apply for theatre, you may also apply for visual art (Frameless).
-You can also apply for visual art (Frameless) only - i.e. without also submitting a theatre booking request.
+You may apply for more than one offer if you wish (e.g. if you apply for theatre, you may also apply for visual art and/or film, and vice versa).

-Each description includes year group suitability - please ensure the offer you are interested in is suitable for the year group you would like to participate.
+Each description includes year group suitability - please ensure the offer you are interested in is appropriate for the year group you would like to participate.